-Certain foods to help the skin remain in balance.
-These include foods that are high in unsaturated fatty acids such as nuts, seeds and salmon.
+Certain foods can help to preserve skin balance.
+These include foods that are high in unsaturated fatty acids, such as nuts, seeds and salmon.
 A healthy dose of vitamin A is essential.
 This vitamin is found in colourful fruits and vegetables.

 Reduce the time it takes to shower

 A long hot shower sounds tempting but has its own side effect.
-Hot water dehydrates the skin, withdrawing needed moisture.
+Hot water dehydrates the skin and draws out needed moisture.
 Water on the skin evaporates and strips the skin of natural oils that serve to maintain skin elasticity and suppleness.
 It is recommended to shower for no longer than 15 minutes using lukewarm water.